jov-ahn/DME-Assg2/README.md

 - Jia Jun
 - Sean
 - Zen

-### Content
-- The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)

-### Media
-- The photos used in this site were obtained from ...

 ### Acknowledgements
 - I received inspiration for this project from Pinterest under [DME Hotel App](https://pin.it/6wsIEbe) Board